 External monitors are of course required for desktop computers or for seeing images on a large screen when working with a laptop.
 Unfortunately, price points for the best HDR monitors remain quite high, but there are already several great options.
 I’ll offer some specific options to consider below, but first let’s take a look at the most important considerations.

-I do not own the following monitors, but believe they are well worth considering based on their specifications and/or my experience with them in stores.
+I do not own the following monitors nor been able to evaluate them for an extended period of time, but believe they are well worth considering based on their specifications and/or my experience with them in stores.
 I’m including my rationale as to why I feel they are interesting, so that you may help determine if any of these are ideal for your needs: